 About the Medicare Part D Prescription Drug Coverage Gap (“Donut Hole”)

-Most Medicare Advantage Prescription Drug plans and Medicare prescription drug plans have a coverage gap, or “donut hole.”
+Most Medicare Advantage Prescription Drug plans and Medicare Prescription Drug Plans have a coverage gap, or “donut hole.”
 The coverage gap is reached when your total drug costs (what you and your plan pay) exceed the initial coverage limit ($4,020 in 2020).
 You then pay for a certain portion of prescription drug costs out-of-pocket until entering the plan’s catastrophic coverage phase.
 This is when your total out-of-pocket costs, including the annual deductible and copayments/coinsurance, reach $6,350 in 2020.
 If you reach the catastrophic phase, you’ll pay a small amount for each covered medication for the rest of the year.

 How does the Affordable Care Act affect the coverage gap?

-- In 2020, you’ll pay 25% for brand-name drugs and 25% for generic drugs.
+- In 2020, you’ll pay up to 25% for generic prescription drugs and covered brand-name drugs.

 - Talk to your doctor about using lower-cost generics that are right for you.

-- Always use a preferred pharmacy if your plan has both preferred and non-preferred pharmacies in its network.
-Your copayments will be lower if you fill your covered prescriptions at a preferred pharmacy.
+- Use a “preferred” pharmacy if your plan has both preferred and non-preferred pharmacies in its network.
+Your copayments may be lower if you fill your covered prescriptions at a preferred pharmacy.

-- Always use the member card for your Medicare Advantage Prescription Drug plan or Medicare prescription drug plan.
-When you use your prescription drug plan card, you get discounted rates on the drugs you buy, and your costs apply toward your deductible.
+- Use your plan’s member card when purchasing your prescriptions.
+When you use your prescription drug plan card, you might get discounted rates on the prescription drugs you buy, and your costs apply toward your deductible.